alexdibol/courses_education/README.md

 ## Scope, Depth, and Audience

-Spanning four volumes and dozens of chapters, the series covers the full terrain of modern AI in finance —
+Spanning five volumes and dozens of chapters, the series covers the full terrain of modern AI in finance —
-from neural learning to agentic negotiation, from structural reasoning to quantum cognition, and now the *governance-native craft* of minimalist training.
+from neural learning to agentic negotiation, from structural reasoning to quantum cognition, and the *governance-native craft* of minimalist, auditable training.
 It speaks equally to graduate students, researchers, and financial professionals operating in real, regulated environments.

 ---